microkost/fitness24seven-auto-booking/version1/README.md

 # Automatic login for group classes in Fitness24seven

-This version was working for the previous website F24 was using before the year 2020.
+This version was working for the previous website F24 that was in use before the year 2020.
 It is not anymore up-to-date for the 2022 website.

 I stopped to be a member of F24 due to a lack of empathy for the COVID-19 situation when F24 kept open without any restrictions even though other business were shut down.